 Abstract

 C. neoformans is an accidental pathogen of mammals.
 Its natural life cycle is that of an environmental saprophyte.
 The mammalian lung is an alien environment yet somehow this fungus can circumvent a myriad of defenses to cause disease.
 Upon inhalation into a host, Cryptococcus cells transition from spores/desiccated yeast into actively replicating virulent yeast cells.
 This transformation must be associated with dynamic regulation of mRNA and hence gene expression.
 What happens to Cryptococci when they reactivate within a mammalian host?
 I will investigate this phenomenon during the early stages of infection in detail.
 I will use quantitative and qualitative methods to examine differential gene expression of Cryptococcus under different environmental stimuli.
 Gene expression profiles represent a snapshot of cellular metabolism at the molecular level and may provide insights into novel therapeutic methods for drug discovery.

+Word count?

 Host Organization